-Upon successful completion of the programme, students will be able to register with the Nursing and Midwifery Council as a Nursing Associate.
+Upon successful completion of the programme, students will be eligible to apply for registration with the Nursing and Midwifery Council as a Nursing Associate in England.

 Pass an Access to HE Diploma with at least 30 credits at merit